59 Low Growing Perennial Plants For Garden Edges and Borders

 This common aromatic herb produces clusters of lavender-blue flowers that attract feline friends to your garden.

-As a member of the mint family, Catmint’s grayish-green leaves have a minty scent.
+As a member of the mint family, catmint’s grayish-green leaves have a minty scent.
 The plant blooms several times throughout the year, offering pink, purplish-blue, or white flowers.
+It attracts cats to the yard, but also pulls in plenty of beneficial insects as well.

-The sprawling nature of Catmint makes it an excellent perennial for garden edges, especially since it’s a deer deterrent.
-It’ll grow ten to 24 inches tall in full or partly shaded areas with dry and fast-draining soil.
-Catmint grows in USDA Zones 4-8.
+The sprawling nature of catmint makes it an excellent perennial for garden edges, especially since it’s a deer deterrent.
+It’ll grow ten to three feet tall in full sun or partly shaded areas with dry and fast-draining soil.
+Catmint grows in zones 4-8.

 Coral Bells